 - Managing data and tools required: They provide necessary data and insights for hypothesis formation and result analysis.
 They ensure the team has the right tools for conducting and tracking experiments.

-- Supporting cross-functional coordination: They facilitate collaboration across teams, essential for multi-disciplinary experiments, and provide necessary training on experimental design, execution, and analysis.
+- Supporting cross-functional coordination: They facilitate collaboration across teams, essential for multi-disciplinary experiments, and provide training on experimental design, execution, and analysis.

 Facilitate cross-communication between product and support teams